-The Vendor collaboration module is targeted at vendors who don't have electronic data interchange (EDI) integration with Microsoft Dynamics 365 for Finance and Operations.
+The Vendor collaboration module is targeted at vendors who don't have electronic data interchange (EDI) integration with Microsoft Dynamics 365 Supply Chain Management.
 It lets vendors work with purchase orders (POs), invoices, consignment inventory information, and requests for quotation (RFQs), and also lets them access parts of their vendor master data.
 This topic explains how you can collaborate with external vendors who use the vendor collaboration interface to work with POs, RFQs, and consignment inventory.
 It also explains how to enable a specific vendor to use vendor collaboration, and how to define the information that all vendors see when they respond to a PO.

 For more information about what external vendors can do in the vendor collaboration interface, see Vendor collaboration with customers.

-The information about vendor collaboration in this topic applies only to the current version of Finance and Operations.
+The information about vendor collaboration in this topic applies only to the current version of Supply Chain Management.
 In Microsoft Dynamics AX 7.0 (February 2016) and Microsoft Dynamics AX application version 7.0.1 (May 2016), you collaborate with vendors by using the Vendor portal module.
 For information about the Vendor portal module, see Collaborate with vendors by using the Vendor portal.

 For more information about how vendors can use vendor collaboration in invoicing processes, see Vendor collaboration invoicing workspace.
 For information about how to provision new vendor collaboration users, see Manage vendor collaboration users.

 Defining the information that is shown to vendors when they respond to POs